tungbq/devops-toolkit/README.md

 - For more commands, use `devops-toolkit-cli help`.

-## Use DevOps Toolkit with docker command directly
+## Use DevOps Toolkit with Docker Command Directly

-Follow this instruction if you would like to use from docker command without the help of the execution script
+Follow these instructions if you prefer to use Docker commands without the help of the execution script.

 ### 1. Quick Start